jamespmernin/Ruby-Algorithm-Feast-or-Famine/README.md

 "Feast or Famine"

+_Language: Ruby_

+_Difficulty Rating: Easy_

 ### Objectives

-FEAST OR FAMINE
- - Write a method that takes two arguments: an animal and a food, which are lowercase and have at least two letters each
+- Create a method that takes two parameters as an input, an animal (`beast`) and a food (`dish`), and checks if the first and last letter of the _animal_ match the first and last letter of the _food_.
- - If the first and last letter of the animal match the first and last letter of the food, return the first and last letters
+- If they match, return the first and last letter as a single string.
- - otherwise, if the letters do not match, return false
+- If they do not match, return the boolean, `false`.

 > i.e.:
+>
 > input => `"great blue heron", "garlic naan"`
+>
 > output => `"gn"`

 ### Getting Started